sunil-polupalli/bookmarks-api/README.md

 ## Project Structure

-The project follows the MVC (Model-View-Controller) architecture:
+The project follows a modular MVC (Model-View-Controller) architecture to separate concerns:

-  - `src/config/database.js`: Manages the SQLite connection and table initialization.
+  - `server.js`: The application entry point.
-  - `src/controllers/`: Contains the logic for handling requests and validating input.
+  - `src/config/database.js`: Manages the SQLite connection and automatic table creation.
-  - `src/models/`: Handles direct database SQL interactions.
+  - `src/controllers/`: Contains the logic for handling requests, validation, and responses.
-  - `src/routes/`: Defines the API endpoints and maps them to controllers.
+  - `src/models/`: Handles direct database interactions (SQL queries).
-  - `server.js`: The entry point that starts the Express server.
+  - `src/routes/`: Defines the API endpoints and maps them to the appropriate controller functions.